-We can say that larger values create a probability distribution that is more concentrated around the positions of the largest input values.
+You can say that larger values create a probability distribution that is more concentrated around the positions of the largest input values.

-We can say that larger values create a probability distribution that is more concentrated around the positions of the largest input values.
+You can say that larger values create a probability distribution that is more concentrated around the positions of the largest input values.

-Sometimes we define soft max as
+Sometimes soft max is defined as: